frederic-perez/AmE-dictionary/data/idioms.md

 __high profile__ A presence or stance that is deliberately conspicuous and prominent socially.
 __high-handed__ Haughtily presumptuous; arrogantly or inconsiderately overbearing.
 __high-res__
+__highbrow__ __1__ _adj_ Of or pertaining to heightened intellectualism or superior learning or culture; especially erudite or sophisticated; appealing or suited to highbrows. _After two degrees in literature, Stanley insists on reading only highbrow books._ __2__ _n_ A person who has or affects heightened intellectualism or superior learning or culture, often in a pretentious or elitist manner. _Of course, a book like this won’t be given the time of day by literary highbrows, but it nevertheless provides an engaging and—dare I say it—entertaining read._
 __highbrowed__ Of or pertaining to heightened intellectualism or superior learning or culture; especially erudite or sophisticated; appealing or suited to highbrows.
 __hindsight is (always) 20/20__ It is easier to clearly reevaluate past actions or decisions than when they are being made or done; things are clearer or more obvious when they are reflected upon.
 A reference to the visual acuity of normal eyesight (20/20 vision).
 __hit (one’s) stride__